OpenHPS/openhps-core/docs/paper/paper.md

 ![OpenHPS graph of a positioning system](images/openhps-example-2.png){width=60%}

 Any data pushed through the graph can be serialised to JSON or RDF data using the POSO ontology [@vandewynckel2022iswc], enabling interoperability between systems.
-Each node in the graph represent a step in the processing of data frames from source to sink as shown in Figure 1.
+Each node in the graph represents a step in the processing of data frames from source to sink as shown in Figure 1.
 A `SourceNode` generates information, a `ProcessingNode` processes information and a `SinkNode` consumes information.

 OpenHPS is modular by design, mainly due to the ability to extend data frames and objects.
 These extensions allow for different data objects, including different sensors like cameras, IMU sensors or spatial landmarks such as Bluetooth beacons.
 Each node in a graph can be extended as well, allowing the creation of custom algorithms that can be added or removed from a positioning system.
 Researchers can focus on the prototyping of new algorithms without having to worry about the integration of these algorithms into a larger system.